Here you will find answers to questions related to Continuing Education Contract Lecturers (CECLs).

 How do I get photocopies printed?

-For print jobs of more than 250 sheets, CECLs are required to use Duplicating and Printing Services.
+During the current closure of Heaslip House (CED), CECLs are required to use Duplicating and Printing Services.

 - Whenever possible, material should be photocopied double-sided.